Senths02/portfolio/src/content/watch-party-data.md

 - Design intent

 The rationale for BBC Together taking priority was to:
-- Avoid deterring watch party user's on entry with the Data Pod
+- Avoid deterring watch party users on entry with the Data Pod
 - Focus on a single service to prevent cognitive load and context switching
 - Convey ambitions for the technology as a utility service

 <br>

-#### The problem with conveying the future
+#### Conveying the future
 There were limitations to conveying ambitions for the technology.

-In the future, the Data Pod would be a separate product.
-This product would also be responsible for meeting the user needs that the pilot was struggling to meet.
+In the future, the Data Pod would be a separate product from the watch party service.

+This product would also be responsible for meeting user needs that the pilot's hierarchy was restricting, including:

+- A set-up process
+- Information about the technology
+- A dedicated access point

 >The pilot's hierarchy wasn't built for the Data Pod as a product, but the pilot still needed to meet the needs of one.